FFAE(LEGAL) - WELLNESS AND HEALTH SERVICES: SCHOOL-BASED HEALTH CENTERS

 School-Based Health Centers

-The District may, if it identifies the need, design a model for the delivery of cooperative health-care programs for students and their families and may compete for grants to provide such programs.
-The model program may provide for delivery of conventional health services and disease prevention of emerging health threats that are specific to the District.
+A district may, if it identifies the need, design a model for the delivery of cooperative health-care programs for students and their families and may compete for grants to provide such programs.
+The model program may provide for delivery of conventional health services and disease prevention of emerging health threats that are specific to a district.

-On the recommendation of an advisory council, the District may establish a school-based health center at one or more campuses in the District to meet the health-care needs of students and their families.
-The District may contract with a person to provide services at a school-based health center.
+On the recommendation of an advisory council [see Advisory Council, below] or on the initiative of the board, a district may establish a school-based health center at one or more campuses to meet the health-care needs of students and their families.
+A district may contract with a person to provide services at a school-based health center.

 Education Code 38.051